Get Started

 Setup the Frontend

 Now that we have the API setup, we can start building the frontend.
-We will use react-instantsearch-dom (opens in a new tab) to build the search experience.
+We will use react-instantsearch (opens in a new tab) to build the search experience.

-First, we need to create a new file in the pages
+First, we need to create a new file (if it doesn't already exist) in the app

 and add the following code:

-import { InstantSearch, SearchBox, Hits } from "react-instantsearch-dom";
+import { InstantSearch, SearchBox, Hits } from "react-instantsearch";

 import createClient from "@searchkit/instantsearch-client";